smyoung88/DA_G2_Final_Project/README.md

 This approach seemed the most appropriate due to the size of our main dataset and the number of people working in it.<br>
 Should one of our contributors come up with a unique naming convention, the script to push data to AWS won't bat an eye.<br>
 The downside of this approach is the possibility of a user uploading more than they would like since ALL .csv files are collected and pushed.<br>
-To combat this potential issue, we have kept our endpoint and password secret and are using Python's nifty getpass library to input the proper credentials whenever we need to update or connect to our database.<br>
+To combat this potential issue, we have kept our endpoint and password secret and are using Python's nifty GETPASS library to input the proper credentials whenever we need to update or connect to our database.<br>

 For the uninitiated, our raw dataset from Kaggle is over 1GB in size.<br>
-While we have setup our Machine Learning model's preprocessing script to retrieved data directly from the database, this is not a very efficient practice.<br>
+While we have set up our Machine Learning model's preprocessing script to retrieved data directly from the database, this is not a very efficient practice.<br>
 <br>

 ### ERD